The $K$-theory of the Compact Quantum Group $SU_q(2)$ for $q=-1$: Preliminaries

 \section{Preliminaries}

-We recall the definition and some properties of compact quantum groups.
-As our main example we consider the compact quantum group $C(SU_{q}(2))$ for $q\in [-1,1]\setminus\left\lbrace0\right\rbrace$.
+We begin by recalling the definition of a compact quantum group, which goes back to Woronowicz.
+For a detailed treatment of quantum groups, we refer to the literature \cite{KlimykSchmuedgen1997,Timmermann2008}.
 When dealing with tensor products, we always use the minimal tensor product of $C^{*}$-algebras.
-For more information on quantum groups we refer to the literature \cite{KlimykSchmuedgen,Timmermann}.